SALI1001/CUHKNeuralComputation/README.md

 # CUHKNeuralComputation
-A mono repo for VUHKs Neural Computation Team
+A mono repo for CUHKs Neural Computation Team